 stopped, a certain one of his disciples said to him: Lord, teach us how to pray,

 just as John also taught his disciples.

 2 Then he said to them: Whenever you pray, say, 'Father, let your name be sanctified.
 Let your kingdom come.

 3 Give us our bread for the day according to the day's requirement.

 4 And forgive us our sins, for we ourselves also forgive everyone that is in debt to us; and do not bring us into temptation (Luke 11).

 Since there are two gospel accounts of Jesus teaching various groups how to pray, we know by the Parallel Account Principle that there are two greater groups whom he teaches how to pray.
 Since in Matthew he was teaching the crowds and in Luke he was teaching his disciples, we already know what these two greater groups are more or less.
 If we play the usual spot the difference between Matthew 6 and Luke 11, we see that Matthew 6 mentions the will of the father being done and a delivering from evil but Luke 11 does not.
 This is because the particular disciples in the greater group of Luke are already delivered from evil by virtue of the blood of the Christ, and because the greater meaning of the prayer in Luke is a prayer to Jesus whose will is subordinate in will to the almighty.
 So here are the two prayers for the two groups.
-Any human can pray to God, and any Sealed born again Christian, who has Jesus as his eternal father through the ARC can also pray to Jesus.
+Any human can pray to God, and any disciple of Jesus, any Christian, who if adamic has Jesus as the father of Adam by ransom and if non adamic has Abraham as his father by covenant, and Abraham has Adam as the FRC and LRC blessing mediator by covenant, and Jesus again as the LRC ransomer of Adam, the father of Adam by ransom.
 Amen.
 It is as Jesus himself prophesied:

 19 Therefore, in answer, Jesus went on to say to them: Most truly I say to